anonymous-24-icml/icml24-ai4sci-anonym/README.md

 ➤ The [sharp focus of a radially polarized light beam](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.91.233901).

-The Python files used for the discovery of these optical setups, as detailed in [our paper](https://arxiv.org/abs/2310.08408#), are organized in pairs of `optical_table` and `optimizer` as follows:
+The Python files used for the discovery of these optical setups  are organized in pairs of `optical_table` and `optimizer` as follows:

 | **Experiment name** | 🔬 Optical table | 🤖 Optimizer | 📄 File for data |
 |----------------|---------------|-----------|----------|